Bryan Harvey, College Station win big to open District 33 Little League Major Boys action

 Henry Whittle added his name to the list in the third.
 He hit a leadoff double and scored on a sacrifice fly by Hawk to end the scoring.

-College Station will face Madisonville at 7 p.m.
-Tuesday in a second-round game at Bachmann Park's Field 3.
+College Station faced Madisonville on Tuesday night in a second-round game at Bachmann Park's Field 3.